Prologue - Long Live The King...

 Scar: “I trust your people are in position…”

 Scar: “Good, on my signal herd them into the gorge.
 Do not fail me again…”

-Scar continues walking as the tall figure bows its mighty head once.
+Scar continues walking as the tall mountain troll bows his mighty head.

 Mufusa and Simba ascend the last of the spire’s stairs.
 The tail-end of their conversation can be heard.
 Mufusa now carries Simba’s food basket.